yokoyama-flogics/arduino_heap_visualizer/README.md

 # Heap and Stack Utilization Visualizer for Arduino (Uno)

-This is a simple text-based tool for visualizing the heap and stack utilization of Arduino (especially AVR5 architecture, e.g. Uno or ATmega328).
+This is a simple, text-based tool designed to visualize heap and stack utilization for Arduino devices, particularly those using the AVR5 architecture (e.g., the Uno or ATmega328).

-As is well known, the Arduino Uno has only 2 kilobytes of RAM, and the RAM area is shared by data, BSS, heap, and also stack sections.
+As is well known, the Arduino Uno has only 2 kilobytes of RAM, which is shared among the data, BSS, heap, and stack sections.
-In particular, the heap and stack consume the same area, from smaller address (heap) and also from larger address (stack) at the same time.
-So using large amounts of heap and stack can lead to strange behavior, and the problem is hard to solve very often.
+Specifically, the heap grows from lower addresses, while the stack grows from higher addresses, both moving toward the middle of the RAM.
+This makes managing memory crucial, as excessive heap or stack usage can cause unexpected behavior, which is often difficult to diagnose.

-This tool consists of two software parts.
+This tool consists of two parts:
-One (helper code) runs on the Arduino (written in C++) and the other on the PC (written in Python).
-The Arduino helper code prints diagnostic information when some helper functions are called.
+- The helper code that runs on the Arduino (written in C++), which outputs diagnostic information when specific helper functions are called.
-The Python code, on the other hand, decodes diagnostic information and visualizes it in color in a text terminal.
+- A Python script that runs on a PC, which decodes this diagnostic information and visualizes it in a text terminal using color.

-**Currently, this software is still under development.**  So it may have silly bugs.
-I will continuously improve the software.
+**Note: This software is still under development.**  Bugs are possible, but I plan to continually improve the software.
-Thank you for your understanding.
-Any improvements, feedback, and repo forks are welcome.
+Feedback, improvements, and forks of the repository are welcome.

 ## Usage

 ### Arduino side

-In the subdirectory `arduino_heap`, compile and upload to an Arduino Uno.
+In the `arduino_heap` subdirectory, compile and upload the code to an Arduino Uno.
-(Tested with Arduino 1.8.19.)
+(Tested with Arduino IDE version 1.8.19.)

 - `arduino_heap.ino`: a sample program
-- `heapmon.cpp`: a helper code
+- `heapmon.cpp`: the helper code
-- `heapmon.h`: a header file for the helper code
+- `heapmon.h`: the header file for the helper code

 ### PC side

-First, you need a recent version of Python 3.
-I tested the code by Python 3.9.11 on macOS.
+You will need a recent version of Python 3.
+I tested the script with Python 3.9.11 on macOS.

-In addition, two separate libraries are required.
-Using pip, please install the following libraries.
+Additionally, you will need to install two libraries via pip:

 - `pyserial`
 - `termcolor`

-`requirements.txt` is also available.
+A `requirements.txt` file is also available for easy installation.

-In the subdirectory `visualizer_python`, running `python3 visualize.py` with the argument "-h" gives the following help.
+In the `visualizer_python` subdirectory, running `python3 visualize.py -h` will show the following help message:

 ```
 usage: visualize.py [-h] [-b SERIAL_SPEED] [-R] port